 Why should you clean up Gmail?

 A disorganized mailbox can raise a few issues during your workday.
-First of all, if you have to go through a lot of new messages each time you start working, you will end up losing focus on the tasks you have to finish.
+First of all, you have to go through a lot of new messages each time you start working.
+In fact, Gmail stats show that the average worker deals with around 120 emails per day related to their schedule.

 But there are a few more reasons you should clean up Gmail besides more productivity: